|

 - Strings and lists

-- A first look at functions
+- First look at functions

 - Making decisions (conditional execution)

-- Problem Set 0 (all) due on 2/2
+- Problem Set 0 (all) due on 2/1

 |